ujjwal-kr/CustomerService/README.md

 ## A simple RESTful service for a startup to manage its customers, customer's projects and project's eqivalent tasks

-### JOI validation is used as i was not that flimiliar with the adonisjs validatiors... 😅
+### JOI validation is used as i was not that flimiliar with the adonisjs validators... 😅

 ## Project Overview      ~Request Arcitechture
 - Customers